webrecorder/web-replay-gen/examples/runtime-only-archives/README.md

 # Example: Runtime-Only Archives

 Point `runtimeOnlyArchives` to a JSON file relative to `_site` to skip archive pre-processing and pre-rednering.
-The specified JSON file must have an `archives` array of `{ name, url }`.
+The specified JSON file must have an `archives` array of `{ url }`.
 For example, given the following folder structure:

 ```
 .